AnDr3w7911/KindleDictionaryBuilder/README.md

 * content.html

 Content (Word's and their definitions) are read in from a text file.
 The content file contains the word and any alternate version of that word
-(i.e. Full name with First and Last names being Alternate version) should be in the following format:
+(i.e. Full name with first and last names being alternate version) should be in the following format:

 ```
 Word, alternate word1, alternate word2::definition